WHYfromNUT/RADAR/README.md

 - Created by Huiyang Wu, email: 2311100185@nbu.edu.cn
 ## 2. High-Resolution Underwater Creature Segmentation Dataset UCS4K
 Baidu Netdisk: UCS4K is the first large-scale dataset for High-Resolution Underwater Creature Segmentation (UCS).
 It is free for academic research, not for any commercial purposes.
-You can download UCS4K from [BaiDu](https://pan.baidu.com/s/1nEzfSwfLuJDoB7ld_fzArQ) **fetch code**: [1390] or [Google Drive](https://drive.google.com/file/d/1CeuYqjjJtyPqAWDD4Xow-5n5WfsjdlPO/view?usp=sharing)
+You can download UCS4K from [Baidu Pan](https://pan.baidu.com/s/1nEzfSwfLuJDoB7ld_fzArQ) **fetch code**: [1390] or [Google Drive](https://drive.google.com/file/d/1CeuYqjjJtyPqAWDD4Xow-5n5WfsjdlPO/view?usp=sharing)

 ## 3.Directory
 The directory should be like this: